-38. The Regulator must carry out the functions and exercise the powers assigned to it by or in terms of this Act or any other national legislation and, in particular, must-

-- (a) exercise economic regulation of transport facilities and services in line with national strategic objectives; - (b) regulate the provision of adequate and efficient transport facilities and 55 services:
+- 38. The Regulator must carry out the functions and exercise the powers assigned to it by or in terms of this Act or any other national legislation and, in particular, must- - (a) exercise economic regulation of transport facilities and services in line with 55 national strategic objectives;

-- (c) promote efficiency in transport facilities and services by facilitating competition, where possible, and implementing regulations; - (d) promote equitable access to transport facilities and services; - (e) promote appropriate investment in transport facilities and services; - (f) research market structures and service delivery to determine whether or not 5 particular entities, markets, facilities or services within the transport sector are functioning competitively; - (g) conduct market inquiries in accordance with section 43(2)(b); - (h) determine price controls for transport facilities and services in accordance with Part A of Chapter 3 and, for that purpose, may determine methods of 10 price regulation as appropriate for the economic circumstances of regulated entities; - (i) monitor and enforce compliance with this Act, and with any service levels and other conditions of price controls; and - (j) investigate complaints contemplated in section 15, and initiate investigations 15 in terms of section 17(2).

-General provisions concerning Regulator

-39. (1) In carrying out its functions, the Regulator may-

-- (a) have regard to regional or international developments in the field of economic regulation of transport; and - (b) consult any person, organisation or institution with regard to any matter.
+(b) (c) services; promote efficiency in transport facilities and services by facilitating competition, where possible, and implementing regulations; (d) promote equitable access to transport facilities and services; 5 (a) (e) promote appropriate, adequate and efficient investment in transport facilities 5 (0) and services; (f) research market structures and service delivery to determine whether or not particular entities, markets, facilities or services within the transport sector are functioning competitively; 10 (g) conduct market inquiries in accordance with section $43(2)(b)$ ; (h) determine price controls for transport facilities and services in accordance with Part A of Chapter 3 and, for that purpose, may determine methods of price regulation as appropriate for the economic circumstances of regulated entities; 15 (i) monitor and enforce compliance with this Act and with any service levels and other conditions of price controls; and 13 (j) investigate complaints contemplated in section 15, and initiate investigations in terms of section 17(2).
+C1 months and a manufacture of the control of the cont 20 General provisions concerning Regulator 20 In carrying out its functions, the Regulator may- have regard to regional or international developments in the field of economic regulation of transport; and (2) In consult any person, organisation or institution with regard to any matter.
+25 3(11)(c). e Regulator, after consultation with the Minister, may issue directives relating nctions of the Regulator, including- 20 forms; 30 time periods; information required; filing fees; (e) access to confidential information; and (f) manner and form of participation in Regulator procedures.
+35 e remuneration, benefits and conditions of employment of- (a) the Chief Executive Officer and other Executive Officers must be determined by the Board, after consultation with the Minister; and (b) any other staff of the Regulator, must be determined by the Chief Executive Officer, in accordance with the remuneration and conditions of service policy approved by the Board.
+40 approved of the Bottle.
+Develop ment of codes of practice relating to Act e Regulator may develop and promote the voluntary use of codes of practice in f any matter in order to better achieve the purposes of this Act.
+Promoti on of legislative and regulatory reform 45 govern n In order to better achieve the purposes of this Act in relation to laws that natters affecting the economic regulation of transport facilities and services, the r must- (a) identify any international agreement or any national or provincial legislation, or other public regulation, that- 50 (i) affects the economic regulation of transport facilities and services; and (h) (ii) is inconsistent with the purposes of this Act; (0) consult with relevant provincial authorities, organs of state within the national sphere of government, and the public with respect to legislation identified in terms of paragraph (a) with the object of developing proposals for reform of 55 that legislation; and

-(2) In respect to a particular matter within its jurisdiction or responsibility, the Regulator may exercise its responsibility by way of an agreement contemplated in section 43(11)(c).

-(3) The Regulator, after consultation with the Minister, may issue directives relating 25 to the functions of the Regulator, including-

-- (a) forms;

-- (b) time periods;

-- (c) information required;

-- (d) filing fees;

-- (e) access to confidential information; and

-(f) manner and form of participation in Regulator procedures.

-- (4) The remuneration, benefits and conditions of employment of- - (a) the Chief Executive Officer and other Executive Officers must be determined by the Board, after consultation with the Minister; and35 - (b) any other staff of the Regulator, must be determined by the Chief Executive Officer, in accordance with the remuneration and conditions of service policy approved by the Board.

-Development of codes of practice relating to Act

-40. The Regulator may develop and promote the voluntary use of codes of practice in 40 respect of any matter in order to better achieve the purposes of this Act.

-Promotion of legislative and regulatory reform

-41. (1) In order to better achieve the purposes of this Act in relation to laws that govern matters affecting the economic regulation of transport facilities and services, the Regulator must-

-- (a) identify any international agreement or any national or provincial legislation, or other public regulation, that- - (i) affects the economic regulation of transport facilities and services; and(ii) is inconsistent with the purposes of this Act; - (b) consult with relevant provincial authorities, organs of state within the national 50 sphere of government, and the public with respect to legislation identified in terms of paragraph (a) with the object of developing proposals for reform of that legislation; and - (c) report from time to time to the Minister with recommendations for achieving the progressive transformation and reform of laws contemplated in this 55 section.

-(2) The Regulator may advise the Minister to consider the promulgation of new regulations in terms of this Act, or the amendment or repeal of any existing regulations.
+- (c) report from time to time to the Minister with recommendations for achieving the progressive transformation and reform of laws contemplated in this section. - (2) The Regulator may advise the Minister to consider the promulgation of new regulations in terms of this Act, or the amendment or repeal of any existing regulations.